EMMANUEL-ALX/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping

-In this project, I learned about how object-relational mapping is used for database scripting.
-I became familiar with using MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.
+From the  project, I learned about how object-relational mapping is used for database scripting.
+I got familiarize  with using MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.

-## Tests :heavy_print_mark:
+## Tests :page_save_mark:

 * [tests](./tests): Folder of SQL and Python scripts for setting up test tables for all files.
 Provided by ALX.